Installation using Pixi

 Note

-The core of the Motion-Stack is pure python, ROS2 is only the communication interface, hence necessary.
-If you are a developper wanting to use something else instead of ROS2 (pure async python for minimal overhead, Zenoh …), you could develop your own interface.
+The core of the Motion-Stack is pure python, ROS2 is the (only) communication interface (for now).
+If you are a developer wanting to use something else instead of ROS2 (pure async python for minimal overhead, Zenoh …), you could develop your own interface.

 git clone https://github.com/2lian/Motion-Stack.git